Birth Injury Compensation

 - where there has been any substandard care that amounts to actual Medical Negligence.

 Do contact our friendly team of specialist lawyers at Medical Solicitors.
 We conduct most of our Clinical and Medical Negligence claims under ‘No Win, No Fee’ agreements, also known as Conditional Fee Agreements.
 So, our clients do not have to worry about how they can possibly afford to pay for the costs of birth injury claims.
 You have nothing to lose in speaking to us.

 Problems in Pregnancy and Childbirth

-Litigation is said to place a strain on the NHS but clearly without litigation there would be less incentive for change.
+Litigation is said to place a strain on the NHS.
+However, without investigations and litigation there would be far less incentive for change.
 The government’s initiatives and the Hospital Trusts’ additional efforts to comply are leading to real improvements.
 Patient safety for both Mom and Baby is paramount.